Prince Harry, Duke of Sussex: Bachelorhood

-Chelsy Davy, the daughter of Zimbabwean, South Africa-based businessman Charles Davy, was referred to as Harry's girlfriend in an interview conducted for his 21st birthday, and Harry said he "would love to tell everyone how amazing she is but once I start talking about that, I have left myself open....
+Chelsy Davy, the daughter of Zimbabwean South Africa-based businessman Charles Davy, was referred to as Harry's girlfriend in an interview conducted for his 21st birthday, and Harry said he "would love to tell everyone how amazing she is but once I start talking about that, I have left myself open....
 There is truth and there is lies and unfortunately I cannot get the truth across."
 Davy was present when Harry received his Operational Service Medal for Afghanistan and also attended his graduation ceremony when he received his flying wings from his father.
 In early 2009, it was reported the pair had parted ways after a relationship that had lasted for five years.

 In his 2023 memoir, Harry states that months after breaking up with Davy he was introduced to Caroline Flack, whom he described as "funny", "sweet", and "cool".
 The two saw each other for a while before press intrusion "tainted" their relationship "irredeemably" according to Harry.
 Flack had discussed the relationship in her own autobiography as well.

 In May 2012, Harry's cousin Princess Eugenie introduced him to Cressida Bonas, an actress and model who is the granddaughter of Edward Curzon, 6th Earl Howe.
 On 30 April 2014, it was reported that the couple had parted amicably.

-Marriage and fatherhood
+Marriage and family

-In mid-2016, Prince Harry began a relationship with American actress Meghan Markle.
+In mid-2016, Harry began a relationship with American actress Meghan Markle.
 According to the couple, they first connected with each other via Instagram, though they have also said that they were set up on a blind date by a mutual friend in July 2016.
-On 8 November, eight days after the relationship was made public by the press, the prince directed his communications secretary to release a statement on his behalf to express personal concern about pejorative and false comments made about his girlfriend by mainstream media and internet trolls.
-In September 2017, Prince Harry and Markle first appeared together in public at the Invictus Games in Toronto.
-Their engagement was announced on 27 November 2017 by Harry's father Prince Charles.
+On 8 November, eight days after the relationship was made public by the press, Harry directed his communications secretary to release a statement on his behalf to express personal concern about pejorative and false comments made about his girlfriend by mainstream media and internet trolls.
+In September 2017, Harry and Markle first appeared together in public at the Invictus Games in Toronto.
+Their engagement was announced on 27 November 2017 by Harry's father.
 The announcement prompted generally positive comments about having a mixed-race person as a member of the royal family, especially in regard to Commonwealth countries with populations of blended or native ancestry.
-On 19 May 2018, the marriage ceremony was held at St George's Chapel, Windsor Castle.
+On the morning of the wedding, Queen Elizabeth II conferred the title of Duke of Sussex upon Harry; Markle became Duchess of Sussex through her marriage to him later that day.
+The marriage ceremony was held at St George's Chapel, Windsor Castle on 19 May 2018.
 The couple later revealed in the 2021 television interview Oprah with Meghan and Harry that, three days prior to the ceremony, they had privately exchanged vows in their garden, in the presence of the Archbishop of Canterbury.
 However, this earlier exchange of vows was not an official religious or legally recognised marriage.